nsmadan/ssd_lab_activity_2/README.md

 For q2 run the below command
 . q2.sh
-This will print the 4th field value by using '/' as delimiter. using awk printing the non blank fields.
+This will print the 4th field value by using '/' as delimiter. using awk printing the non blank lines.